Workflow Foundation Activity Template

 What do I need to add to use it?

-Basically all you need to do to get up and running is
+Basically, all you need to do to get started is:

-Optionally you can change the colours, add validation, add an icon or change what is shown on the component.
-The changing of what is shown is controlled via the SetText method in {Project}ActivityDesigner.cs and it has been wired up so that it will respond to property changes.
-So you can actually have the text change if the properties change with very little code needed.
+The text display is controlled via the SetText method in {Project}ActivityDesigner.cs and has been wired up to respond to property changes.
+So you can have the text update dynamically if the properties change with minimal code.

 How do I deploy it?

-To use it just dump the ZIP file in the Visual Studio 2008 > Templates> ProjectTemplates > Visual C# in your documents folder and restart Visual Studio!
+To use it, simply dump the ZIP file in: Visual Studio 2008 > Templates > ProjectTemplates > Visual C# in your Documents folder, then restart Visual Studio!

 image